 29. The state has been immortalized in animation.

 Disney animation brought Louisiana to the big screen in 2009 via ‘The Princess and The Frog’.
 This new take on ‘The Frog Prince’ features trumpet-playing alligators, and a New Orleans-inspired soundtrack.

-Do you have any interesting or fun facts about Louisiana that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Louisiana?
+Share them in the comments below!

 This page was last modified on February 22, 2023.
 Suggest an edit